ianrastall/text-utils/tutorials/ada/tutorial-ada-01.md

 This compiles without error, but it's clearly wrong—pressure values shouldn't be assigned to temperature variables.
 In C, this mistake might not be caught until runtime, or worse, it might cause subtle bugs that surface months later.

-Now consider the Ada equivalent:
+Now consider the Ada equivalent using subtypes:

 ```ada
 subtype Temperature is Integer range -50..100;